South Carolina Bounty Hunter Guide: Requirements and Steps

 Giggie’s Bonding Company LLC

 Before making a career choice, it’s a good idea to set realistic salary expectations and determine the potential for job growth.
-Although the US Bureau of Labor Statistics does not collect job data for bounty hunters, we have used the data collected for private investigators as a proxy since these professionals perform similar work and earn similar salaries.
-Nationwide, the average annual salary for private investigators in 2015 was $43,430.2 During the same time period, private investigators in South Carolina earned an average annual salary of $49,290.3 According to Projections Central, private investigators in South Carolina can expect job growth of 11% between now and 2022.4
+Because the Bureau of Labor Statistics (BLS) does not collect job data for bounty hunters, we use private detectives and investigators as a proxy since these professionals perform similar work.
+Nationwide, the average annual salary for private investigators in 2021 was $60,970.2 During the same time period, private investigators in South Carolina–of which there were an estimated 210–earned an average annual salary of $51,8200.3 According to Projections Central, jobs for private investigators in South Carolina are expected to increase by 25% through 2030.4

-- South Carolina Bail Agents Association – A professional network for bail agents that provides continuing education opportunities.
+- South Carolina Bail Agents Association (SCBAA): A professional network for bail agents that provides continuing education opportunities.

-- Southern Criminal Justice Association – A regional network of criminal justice professionals at all career stages that sponsors an annual networking and education conference.
+- Southern Criminal Justice Association (SCJA): A regional network of criminal justice professionals at all career stages that sponsors an annual networking and education conference.

-3. US Bureau of Labor Statistics, May 2015 State Occupational Employment and Wage Estimates, South Carolina: https://www.bls.gov/oes/current/oes_sc.htm
+3. Bureau of Labor Statistics, May 2021 State Occupational Employment and Wage Estimates, South Carolina: https://www.bls.gov/oes/current/oes_sc.htm